Murder Squad

 Murder Squad is a Swedish death metal band that was formed in 1993 in Stockholm.
+It consists of Rickard Cabeza, Matti Kärki, Uffe Cederlund, and Peter Stjärnwind.
 It is a side project of two Dismember members and two Entombed members.
 The band is highly influenced by the American group Autopsy.
 On their second album Ravenous, Murderous, Chris Reifert of Autopsy appears as a guest singer.
 After Cederlund left Entombed, Kärki announced that there would be no more Murder Squad either.
 The band reunited in 2013 (without Cabeza - Jorgen Sandstrom performed in his place) for a one-off reunion gig.